ofahel/Minimalist-Imgur/README.md

 ## 🎉 Installation/Usage

-Download the imgur.php and put on your project folder.
+Download the imgur.php and put it on your project folder.

 Basic example